mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/16/Day-148/">June 16, 2017</a></small></div>
 <p><strong>Trump tweets that he's under investigation for his role in firing James Comey</strong> and accused Deputy Attorney General Rod Rosenstein of overseeing the "witch hunt" against him.
-Rosenstein wrote the memo recommending Comey's firing, but also approved the appointment of Robert Mueller, the special counsel now leading the Russia investigation. (<a href="https://www.nytimes.com/2017/06/16/us/politics/trump-investigation-comey-russia.html">New York Times</a> / <a href="http://www.cnn.com/2017/06/16/politics/donald-trump-james-comey-investigated/index.html">CNN</a> / <a href="https://www.washingtonpost.com/politics/courts_law/trump-lashes-out-at-bad-conflicted-russia-investigators/2017/06/16/4d74320c-5265-11e7-b74e-0d2785d3083d_story.html">Washington Post</a>)</p>
+Rosenstein wrote the memo recommending Comey's firing, but also approved the appointment of Robert Mueller, the special counsel now leading the <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="https://www.nytimes.com/2017/06/16/us/politics/trump-investigation-comey-russia.html">New York Times</a> / <a href="http://www.cnn.com/2017/06/16/politics/donald-trump-james-comey-investigated/index.html">CNN</a> / <a href="https://www.washingtonpost.com/politics/courts_law/trump-lashes-out-at-bad-conflicted-russia-investigators/2017/06/16/4d74320c-5265-11e7-b74e-0d2785d3083d_story.html">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/16/Day-148/">June 16, 2017</a></small></div>
 <p><strong>Rod Rosenstein urged Americans to "exercise caution" when evaluating stories attributed to anonymous officials</strong>.
-It's unclear why Rosenstein would issue the statement, but it follows several stories quoting unnamed sources on the direction of the Russia probe. (<a href="https://www.washingtonpost.com/news/morning-mix/wp/2017/06/16/rod-rosenstein-issues-cryptic-warning-about-truth-of-stories-attributed-to-anonymous-officials/">Washington Post</a>)</p>
+It's unclear why Rosenstein would issue the statement, but it follows several stories quoting unnamed sources on the direction of the <a href="/trump-russia-investigation/">Russia probe</a>. (<a href="https://www.washingtonpost.com/news/morning-mix/wp/2017/06/16/rod-rosenstein-issues-cryptic-warning-about-truth-of-stories-attributed-to-anonymous-officials/">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/16/Day-148/">June 16, 2017</a></small></div>
-<p><strong>Rosenstein privately acknowledged that he may have to recuse himself from the Russia investigation</strong>.
+<p><strong>Rosenstein privately acknowledged that he may have to recuse himself from the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Rosenstein told Associate Attorney General Rachel Brand, the Justice Department's new third-in-command, that if he were to recuse himself, she would have to step in and take over the probe.
 She was sworn-in little more than a month ago. (<a href="http://abcnews.go.com/Politics/deputy-attorney-general-privately-acknowledges-recuse-russia-probe/story?id=48080253">ABC News</a>)</p>